swiftlang/swift-evolution/proposals/NNNN-add-is-known-identical-method.md

 }
 ```

-Algorithms from generic contexts that operated on `Distinguishable` could then use `isIdentical` to optimize performance:
+Algorithms from generic contexts that operated on `Distinguishable` could then use `isKnownIdentical` to optimize performance:

 ```swift
 func f4<S>(sequence: S) async throws